DigitalHolography/EyeFlow/README.md

 ## License

-PulseWave is licensed under the GNU General Public License (GPL).
+EyeFlow is licensed under the GNU General Public License (GPL).
 See the LICENSE file for more information.

 ---